How to Wash a Sports Jersey Properly

 - Clean, spare toothbrush

-If you’ve ever put on a sports jersey you thought was clean, only to discover it’s still smelly from the last time you wore it, the cause is likely that odor-causing bacteria hasn’t been fully washed out.
-To avoid encountering that stale, unpleasant smell, follow these tips to properly wash a jersey.
+If you've ever put on a sports jersey you thought was clean, only to discover it's still smelly from the last time you wore it, the cause is probably the fact that odour-causing bacteria hasn't been fully washed out.
+To avoid encountering that stale, unpleasant smell, follow these tips to wash a jersey properly.

 First, Check the Care Instructions

-Jerseys are often made from polyester or synthetic fabrics that are machine-washable, but some jerseys feature embroidered letters or numbers that require extra care.
-In general, when washing a sports jersey or other workout clothes, it’s best to use cold water and to avoid the dryer.
-However, be sure to check the label inside the garment to make sure you’re taking the proper steps to wash and dry.
+Jerseys are often made from polyester or synthetic fabrics that are machine washable, but some jerseys feature embroidered letters or numbers that require extra care.
+In general, when washing a sports jersey or other workout clothes, it's best to use cold water and avoid the dryer.
+However, be sure to check the label inside the garment to make sure you're taking the proper steps to wash and dry it.

 How to Prep a Jersey Before Washing